15+ Letter K Worksheets: Free & Easy Print!

 This is a more advanced concept, so I would recommend going with the first option at this young age.
 But you know your child best.

-This practice sheet with dotted lines gives your child plenty of space to work on tracing capital letters and lower-case K
+This second worksheet with dotted lines gives your child plenty of space to work on tracing capital letters and lower case K

 Remember, those small letters can be very challenging.
 Many young students will end up making lowercase letter K that looks like an uppercase.